pygame/pygame/docs/reST/ref/display.rst

                  is called. (current_h, current_w are available since SDL 1.2.10, and pygame 1.8.0).
 They are -1 on error, or if an old SDL is being used.
+     pixel_format: A string representing the format of each pixel's color

    .. ## pygame.display.Info ##